 In real life, we know that walking in some areas or at certain times of day puts us at greater risk of falling victim to crime.
 The internet is similar in this regard.
 Frequenting hacker sites, viewing adult content or going to sites that have a reputation for being linked with scams, will put you at greater risk of falling victim to cybercrime.
 Make sure the sites you’re visiting are legitimate and reputable.

-Anti-virus and anti-malware software has become a security non-negotiable.
+Anti-virus and anti-malware software has become security non-negotiable.
 A recent survey reviewed some of the top security apps for Android phones and anti-virus software for PCs.
 Apple products are generally considered safer, but even they aren’t impervious to cybercrime.
 You will find several well-known and effective security apps in the iTunes app store.
 Be sure to keep this software updated and run security scans regularly.
-Delete, uninstall or quarantine whatever shouldn’t be on your device.
+Delete, uninstall, or quarantine whatever shouldn’t be on your device.

-Cybercrime is so sophisticated these days that it’s almost impossible to prevent.
+Cybercrime is so sophisticated these days that it’s almost impossible to prevent it.
 While prevention should still be the main goal, you should also be prepared for what happens once an incident has occurred.
 This may help reduce the amount of damage that cyber criminals can do.
 Have a look at some of the biggest threats to online security today in our latest article.
 And be sure to take notes of other ways that you can protect yourself.